zuntan/svgclock-ad/readme.md

 Please download the latest binary from the [release page](https://github.com/zuntan/svgclock-ad/releases).

+# How to Use

+Launching this app displays the clock and settings screen.

+- Tap the clock area to enlarge the clock display.
+Tap the clock again to return to the original size.
+- Long-press the clock area to add the “Widget Clock”.
+- **To move the “Widget Clock”, set “Clock Service for Widget” to ‘RUN’.** To stop it, set it to “STOP”.
+- In Settings, you can:
+	- Customize the second hand.
+	- Change the clock theme.
+	- Use custom themes you've downloaded and saved.
+For instructions on creating custom themes, see [here](https://github.com/zuntan/svgclock-rs).

 # Design Call!

 The author isn't very skilled at drawing.
 We'd be thrilled if you could provide us with a beautiful clock design.